 Having nice features, the Stanton T.62 offers its users a good experience.
 One of its best qualities is that the T.62 allows you to play just any vinyl you want to.
 Then, there is also a pre-mounted Stanton 500.v3 cartridge on its headshell.
 This cartridge is a popular Stanton cartridge known for its high quality.

 The sound quality of this turntable is one worth mentioning.
 This turntable’s good s/n ratio makes sure that the effect of the produced background noise affects the sound quality minimally.
 Furthermore, the THD+N numbers show a low distortion of the live sound waves produced when you’re using the turntable.

 The playback speeds available on the Stanton T 62 are the 33 RPM and the 45 RPM.
 There’s also a pitch control fader that you can move up and down to change the tempo/pitch.
 The fader lets you make changes within the range of plus or minus 10 percent.
 The turntable’s both starting and braking times are less than 1 second with 33-1/3 RPM.
 The Stanton T 62 also takes less than a second to change the rotating speed from 33 RPM to 45 RPM and vice versa.

 The Stanton T 62 has RCA stereo outputs on its back and you also get RCA cables with it.
 Also, some DJs might sometimes want to take a break from scratching on the turntable.
 In the meanwhile, they might get really worried about their Stanton T-62 getting dusty.
 That’s why the T.62 comes with a nice dust cover.

 Wrapping up our Stanton T.62 review

 The Stanton T.62 turntable has a lot to offer and has a good price.
 Record stability and control are really taken into consideration and so is sound quality.
-The turntable is suitable for both beginners and professional DJs.
+The turntable is perfect for DJs both beginners and professional.